sap-tutorials/Tutorials/tutorials/abap-env-rfc/abap-env-rfc.md

   ![Image depicting step1-check-scc](step1-check-scc.png)

-  -	Make sure the Location ID is empty (This technical restriction will be fixed in a future release.
-If you nevertheless maintain a location ID, the ABAP code that is used to ascertain the name of the RFC destination will fail.)
+  -	Leave the Location ID empty.
   -	Note the technical name of the subaccount.
 You can find this by choosing your SAP Cloud Platform, NEO, subaccount in SAP Cloud Cockpit and choosing the **information (i)** icon.

   ![Image depicting step1b-neo-tech-name ](step1b-neo-tech-name.png)